Isabella Ford: Pacifism

 The outbreak of the First World War saw Ford refocus her energies on campaigning for peace.
-She helped to organise the women’s peace rally on 4 August, 1914 (the day of Britain's entry into the war) at Kingsway Hall, and in Leeds she set up a branch of the Women's International League and of the Women’s Peace Crusade.
+She helped to organise the women’s peace rally on 4 August 1914 (the day of Britain's entry into the war) at Kingsway Hall, and in Leeds she set up a branch of the Women's International League and of the Women’s Peace Crusade.

 Personal life

-Ford formed friendships with Labour politician Philip Snowden, writer Ethel Snowden, socialist writer Edward Carpenter, poet Walt Whitman, Josephine Butler, Millicent Fawcett and Olive Schreiner.
+Ford formed friendships with Labour politician Philip Snowden, writer Ethel Snowden, Leeds educationalist Frances Lupton, socialist writer Edward Carpenter, poet Walt Whitman, Josephine Butler, Millicent Fawcett and Olive Schreiner.
 She was one of three women on the first committee of Leeds Arts Club.

 Isabella was concerned with animal welfare and was a vegetarian.
 She was also an accomplished pianist and helped her sister Bessie to run free concerts of classical music for working class people in Leeds.

 She lived most of her adult life with her sisters Bessie and Emily in Adel Grange, the Leeds home that the family moved to when she was 10.
 Isabella and Bessie also had a flat in London where they would stay when they were in the city.
 Bessie Ford died in 1919 and her sisters moved to a smaller property called Adel Willows in 1922.
 Isabella Ford died 14 July 1924 following an illness of several months and was buried at the Quaker burial ground near her house in Adel.